 While some people can practically work anytime they start, some people need to work at certain times, and even in a certain place, with little or no distractions.
 If you are among the second group, start by noticing when during the work hours you are most productive and when this productivity starts to decline.

-As a freelancer, you have the privilege of working at any time you want, so in order to not spend excessive energy on the jobs you do, do them on the times you feel most productive.
+As a freelancer, you have the privilege of working at any time you want, so in order to not spend excessive energy on the jobs you do, do them at the times you feel most productive.
 If you are a morning person, for example, start early and use most of the morning time on the jobs you are doing.
 If you want to be more knowledgeable about this topic, you need to read “Remote working tips” on this website.

 6. Get in shape